Click a thumbnail to see its larger version and description.

 There are 18 marbles.
 6 Marbles for each of the three colors blue, red and yellow.

 The images of the pink version shown here steem from a perfect copy made by Anthony Greenhill in 2005.
-As can be seen from the images here there are at least three different versions of this puzzle.
+As can be seen from the images here there are many versions with different body colors.
+All have a white circle in common although this plastic ages and thereby turns into yellow.
+This happended to the plastic in image #14.

 "Festival flower" is the emblem of the World Festival of Youth and Students, and the puzzle was released in 1985 to the XII festival, which took place in Moscow.
 It came with a packaging out of paper and clear plastic.